Guitar Major Scales CAGED Course

 Using the CAGED system as our foundation, we can build five Major Pentatonic shapes on the guitar fretboard.

-Instead of calling these position 1-5, we call them by their CAGED name.
-This is the starting point to mastering the major modes.
+Instead of calling these positions 1-5, we call them by their CAGED name.
+This is the starting point for mastering the major modes.

-Make it a daily routine and you will get there, just don’t forget to play songs as well as without actual musical examples, these scales are simply patterns without any real meaning.
+Make it a daily routine and you will get there, just don’t forget to play songs as well since without actual musical examples, these scales are simply patterns without any real meaning.

 Major Pentatonic – Step 1

-This is where it all starts, you must learn how to play the Major Pentatonic in all five shapes.
+This is where it all starts, you must learn how to play the Major Pentatonic in all five shapes and don’t cheat by thinking of them as minor.

-But lets not name these shapes 1-5, let’s call them by their CAGED name and lets practice them not just in A as the videos show.
+And let’s not name these shapes 1-5, let’s call them by their CAGED name, and let’s practice them not just in A as the videos show!

 Connect Major Pentatonic shapes – Step 2

-When you can play all five shapes individually, all over the neck, the next step is to connect them.
+When you can play all five shapes individually, all over the neck, the next step is to connect your Major Pentatonic shapes

 The videos show you this in A, to complete this step, you must continue through all remaining 11 starting points.